lorenzofamiglini/Irony-Sarcasm-Detection-Task/README.md

 - Bayesian Model Averaging: Detecting Irony and Sarcasm in Microblogs: The Role of Expressive Signals and Ensemble Classifiers, https://boa.unimib.it/handle/10281/135766

 ### New Proposed Methods:
-- BERTweet Features-based, a new way to combine embeddings from output encoder layers with self attention layers
+- **BERTweet Features-based**, a new way to combine embeddings from output encoder layers with self attention layers

 <p align="center">
   <img align="center" width="800" height="200" src="./img/bertweet_newmethod.png">